|

 circle, playing to the soul crowd he was once part of.
 And then he was

-Soul City, Edinburgh's Ultragroove, Bam Bam in Birmingham, Society in
+City, Edinburgh's Ultragroove, Bam Bam in Birmingham, Society in Sheffield,

-Sheffield, Loose Joints in Aberdeen, Powder Room Barcelona, Legacy Berlin,
+Loose Joints in Aberdeen, Melting Pot Glasgow, Powder Room Barcelona,

-Club Disco in Paris amongst many more, as well as running his own parties
+Legacy Berlin, Club Disco in Paris amongst many more, as well as running

-from time to time in Glasgow venues such as the Sub Club, Mas, The Buff,
+his own parties from time to time in Glasgow venues such as the Sub Club,

-and the amazing Big Joint.
-And now he's resident DJ at Northern Disco
+Mas, The Buff, and the amazing Big Joint.
+And now he's resident DJ at

 Al's also released some of the edits he spends so much time making - three

-volumes of Brown Brothers releases on the Real Thing label and two on
+volumes of Brown Brothers releases on the Real Thing label, two on Jisco

 beginnings in his spare room, the project soon grew wings and became the

-Million Dollar Orchestra, involving more than twenty musicians..
+Million Dollar Orchestra, involving more than twenty musicians and taking

 On top of all this he's managed to squeeze in writing reviews and a couple